cybersafe-dev/cybersafety-tool/content/survey.md

         - answer: Neutral
         - answer: Disagree
         - answer: Strongly disagree
     - statement: 3.
-We talk regularly as a staff throughout the year about online safety and responsibility.
+We talk regularly (at least once a term) as a staff throughout the year about online safety and responsibility.
       responses:
         - answer: Strongly agree
         - answer: Agree
         - answer: Neutral
         - answer: Disagree
         - answer: Strongly disagree
     - statement: 4.
-I talk regularly to my pupils throughout the year about online safety and responsibility.
+I talk regularly to my pupils (at least once a term) throughout the year about online safety and responsibility.
       responses:
         - answer: Strongly agree
         - answer: Agree